MCNC answers call for action on digital equity in North Carolina

 “MCNC has been involved in digital inclusion efforts across North Carolina and at the national level for many years, and we take the role of helping our community very seriously,” explained Doaks.
 “The pandemic has shined a bright light on the 'haves' and 'have nots' in North Carolina, and MCNC continues to ensure North Carolina's future is connected today by deepening our engagement in these pivotal digital inclusion efforts.”

 For 40 years MCNC has connected and protected communities with high-speed Internet and networking technologies throughout North Carolina.
-And during those four decades, MCNC has built-out its world-class network to many unserved and underserved areas of the state (now at more than 4,000 miles) all while continuing to stress that the growth of the “digital divide" or "homework gap" would pose significant social and economic challenges.
+And during those four decades, MCNC has built-out its world-class network to many unserved and underserved areas of the state (now at nearly 4,500 miles) all while continuing to stress that the growth of the “digital divide" or "homework gap" would pose significant social and economic challenges.
 Today, citizens must be able to support remote work, virtual school and day-to-day living, and the pandemic has shown that digital equity and inclusion really are all-encompassing – where citizens not only need access to reliable broadband, but also secure access to services, support and skills on how to use it.

 “COVID-19 has created huge shifts in broadband-related needs, but MCNC has come alongside many North Carolina communities throughout this pandemic to help navigate new challenges, disparities, needs and opportunities,” added Stephanie Jane Edwards, GIS Analyst and MCNC's Digital Inclusion Liaison.
 “While we cannot address all aspects of digital inclusion, MCNC does have cutting-edge network infrastructure and collaborative working relationships with K-12 schools, colleges and universities, libraries, healthcare organizations, and local governments across the state.
 We increasingly strive to be more than just a provider of broadband-based technology services, but a trusted community partner on digital inclusion.”